cchando/JQuantumAlgebra/README.md

 # JQuantumAlgebra

-World's tersest quantum algebra library
+Quite possibly the most terse quantum algebra library that no one asked for

 ## Creating States
 - K x creates state |x>, where x is a space-separated binary string